andrew-johnson-4/LSTS/Inference.md

 ### pun is absurd:type definition (circular type alias)
 $$\frac{type \ A=B \quad type \ B=A}{\bot}$$

+### note: color, object, and morphisms is category sensitive

 ### reduction by terms commute:commute by type
 ### reduction by terms commute:commute by term
 ### reduction by terms commute:type of term